serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 The next one is `Printable (f a)`, and we cannot eliminate it since the other instance `a` is not a substitution instance of `f a`.
 If something is expecting `f a` you cannot give `a` to it.
-Or in other words, `a` is not more specific than `f a`, but instead it is more general.
+Or in other words, `a` is not more specific than `f a`, but instead, it is more general.

-So after this rule, both instances remain, and the next rule says
+So after this rule, both instances remain, and the next rule says:

 ```
 If all the remaining candidates are incoherent, the search succeeds, returning an arbitrary surviving candidate.
 ```

-None of our instances are marked `Incoherent` so we proceed to the next rule.
+None of our instances are marked `Incoherent`, so we proceed to the next rule.

 ```
 If more than one non-incoherent candidate remains, the search fails.
 ```

-Considering that we have now two such instances now, the lookup fails here.
+Considering that we have two such instances now, the lookup fails here.

 Let us try adding an `OVERLAPPING` pragma to the instance for `f a`.